lilybhattacharjee5/polisci-vis/README.md

 The function accepts the following **required** parameters:
 - **visId**: string; the id of the div that the visualization will be in
 	- defaults to 'visContainer' (but will error if this id is not on the embedding page)
+- **data**: a JSON object that follows the formatting described in this [README](https://github.com/lilybhattacharjee5/interoperability-demo/tree/master/data)
 - **defaultMode**: string; the mode of the visualization that is initially visible to the user
 	- defaults to 'geomap'
 	- possible values: 'geomap', 'force'